Paz Vega: Screen career

-Vega found success in 1999's TV series 7 Vidas.
+Vega found success in 1999's TV series 7 Lives (7 Vidas).
 The series was billed as a Spanish Friends and became one of the country's best-loved domestic sitcoms.
 Vega played Laura, a perky Andalusian girl who had come to stay with David, who had recently come out of a coma.
 The series was broadcast on Telecinco and finished on 12 April 2006, albeit without Vega.

 In 2001, she starred in Julio Médem's film Sex and Lucia, which brought her to the attention of a larger audience.
 However, she received prominent exposure, particularly to American audiences, when she appeared in the 2004 James L. Brooks American film Spanglish opposite Adam Sandler.
 In 2006, she co-starred with American actor Morgan Freeman in the independent film 10 Items or Less, directed by Brad Silberling.
 In 2008, she co-starred with Gabriel Macht, Samuel L. Jackson, and Scarlett Johansson in The Spirit.
-In 2011, Vega had a role in Michele Placido's film Vallanzasca –The Angels of Evil.
+In 2011, Vega had a role in Michele Placido's film Vallanzasca – The Angels of Evil.

 Vega also works as a model; she is signed to 1/One Management in New York City.
 In May 2011, Vega replaced Penélope Cruz as the face for L'Oreal Spain.

 In 2018, she participated in the third season of the reality cooking show MasterChef Celebrity.

-In 2019, Vega appeared in Televisa to portray the lead character Catalina Creel in the miniseries Cuna de Lobos, based on the 1986 original telenovela of the same title.
+In 2019, Vega appeared in Televisa to portray the lead character Catalina Creel in the miniseries Cradle of Wolves (Cuna de Lobos), based on the 1986 original telenovela of the same title.
 The same year, she portrayed an independent Mexican reporter in Rambo: Last Blood, in which she co-starred with Sylvester Stallone.

+In 2023, Vega announced in Cannes the beginning of filming of her directorial debut, Rita, a feature film set in 1980s Seville billed by Vega as a "costumbrista and nostalgic" story.
+The film premiered at 2024 Locarno Film Festival and earned her a nomination for the Goya Award for Best New Director.

+In 2025, a sophomore directorial effort by Vega, Ana no, based on the novel by Agustín Gómez-Arcos, was reported to be in development.

 Personal life

-Vega and her Venezuelan husband, Orson Salazar, had their first child, a son, in May 2007.
-Their second child, a daughter, was born in July 2009.
-Their third child, another son, was born in August 2010.
+Vega and her Venezuelan husband, Orson Salazar, had their first child, a son, in May 2004.
+Their second child, a daughter, was born in July 2006.
+Their third child, another son, was born in August 2007.
 They married in 2002.

+Paz Vega is listed amongst the major tax defaulters by the Spanish Tax Agency, owing €1.7 million in 2023 and €2.3 million in 2024.